CoraTO-Server/Fashion-Previewer/AAA Legacy/v2.0/README.md

 3. Try running from Command Prompt to see error messages
 4. **Most importantly**: Ensure you're running from the correct directory
 5. Use the provided launcher scripts to avoid working directory issues

+## Credits

+This was made possible by the following players:
+- KusanagiKyo
+- Dino
+- Mewsie

+Thank you for your hard work and contributions to bring this tool to life!!!

+## Please Note:

+Our license may appear excessive, political, or restrictive at first glance,
+	but it serves a clear purpose.
+It is not about vendettas; it is about boundaries.
+We will not tolerate mistreatment of our staff, our community, our leadership, our love, or our effort.
+What we’ve built is carried by care, and it deserves to be protected.

+This project is not born from spite, but from redemption.
+It is for the
+	players who were abandoned by greed, corruption, and neglect.
+It is for those who were outcast, forgotten, or left behind.
+The developers who never stood a chance without the resources and manpower we now provide.

+	We fully intend to break that cycle.
+The only question is:

+	Will you stand with us, or continue the pattern?